Sagar-Kamat/GRIP/README.md

 # TSF
-All tasks for GRIP internship
+All tasks for TSF internship